63 Years Ago: Alan Jackson Is Born in Newnan, Ga.

 Jackson has gone on to sell more than 80 million records and notch 26 No. 1 hits, including "Don't Rock the Jukebox," "Gone Country" and, perhaps his most well-known hit, "Where Were You (When the World Stopped Turning)," which was his response to the terrorist attacks on Sept.
 11. But while Jackson might be known as one of the hardest-working men in music, he says that much of the credit belongs to his parents.
 His father, Gene, who inspired Jackson's chart-topping hit "Drive (for Daddy Gene)," passed away in 2000, while his mother, who died in 2017, inspired his Precious Memories album.

 “I think I had really good parents who were very caring people, very honest and humble people,” Jackson says.
 “When you’re raised that way, it stays with you most of your life.
 Of course, you don’t realize how special that is until you’re older.
 We didn’t have much money, but we were always happy.
 I’ve always had an easy, comfortable life.”

 This story was originally written by Gayle Thompson, and revised by Annie Zaleski.

-Alan Jackson + More Country Stars With October Birthdays
+Alan Jackson + More Country Stars With October Birthdays:

-How Well Do You REALLY Know Alan Jackson?
+WATCH: How Well Do You REALLY Know Alan Jackson?